neha-ajith/neha-ajith/README.md

 You might find me talking to a cat or weeping.

-- 🔭 I’m currently on a burnout.
+- 🔭 I’m currently building stuff as a coping mechanism.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Flutter.
 - 💬 Ask me about anything.
 Let's google together ^ \_ ^
 - 📫 How to reach me: <a href="https://github.com/neha-ajith/neha-ajith/issues/new">Here</a>
 - 😄 Pronouns: She/her 🏳‍🌈